sensei-hacker/inavwiki/Sensor-calibration.md

 2. Also, remember to set magnetic declination to a proper value on the "Configuration" screen.
 The magnetic declination of your specific location can be found here: (magnetic-declination.com)[http://magnetic-declination.com].

-If your magnetic declination readings are e.g. +3° 34' , the value entered in the iNav configurator is 3.34 (_3,34 in some locales_).
+If your magnetic declination readings are e.g. +3° 34' , the value entered in the INAV configurator is 3.34 (_3,34 in some locales_).
 In the CLI, the same effect would be `set mag_declination = 334`.
 For west declination, use a minus value, e.g. for 1° 32' W, `set mag_declination = -132`.
 In all cases (both CLI and GUI), the least significant digits are **minutes**, not decimal degrees.

-Since iNav 1.2, on non-F1 targets, one can use an automatic declination setting, which is more than accurate enough for iNav. `set inav_auto_mag_decl = ON`.
+Since INAV 1.2, on non-F1 targets, one can use an automatic declination setting, which is more than accurate enough for INAV. `set inav_auto_mag_decl = ON`.

 ## Gyroscope Calibration